What is it?

 If a child or youth still has trouble learning after their bipolar disorder is treated, they may need to be tested for a learning disability.
 A child that doesn't want to go to school may also have a learning disability.

 What can be done?

-If you are concerned about a child or youth’s behaviour, it’s important to have a trained person (such as a psychiatrist, psychologist, or pediatric neurologist) evaluate the child.
-This needs to happen immediately if the child seems to be thinking about suicide.
-The best person to see is a professional that knows the symptoms and treatment of early-onset bipolar disorder.
-Right now, there is no blood test or brain scan to diagnose bipolar disorder.
+If you are concerned about a child or youth’s behaviour, it’s important to have a trained mental health professional (such as a psychiatrist or psychologist) evaluate the child.
+This needs to happen immediately if the child seems to be thinking about suicide or if their behaviour has become out of control.
+The best person to see is a professional who knows the symptoms and treatment of early-onset bipolar disorder.

 Before the evaluation, it will help to take daily notes of the child or youth’s: